 Areas of humanitarian crisisFor humanitarian aid workers and those advising those travelling to areas of conflict or disaster

-Additional hazards that need to be considered include:
+Travel related hazards that also need to be considered include:

-Humanitarian crises due to natural (hurricanes, droughts, floods, tsunamis and earthquakes) or man-made (war and conflict) disasters can occur without warning.
+Humanitarian crises due to natural (hurricanes, droughts, floods, tsunamis, earthquakes and disease outbreaks) or man-made (war and conflict) disasters can occur without warning.
 Individuals may travel to these areas to volunteer or work, or visit relatives or friends, often at short notice.
 Those planning to visit affected areas should be aware of possible hazards and the increased risk of injury and illnesses.
 Those wishing to assist in these areas should be advised to avoid travelling independently, but contact appropriate aid/charity agencies to see how best they can help.

 Risk management advice should follow that of the general traveller and be tailored as described below.

 Travellers should seek information about the current situation in advance of travel to an affected area.
 The situation may be evolving so it is important access up-to-date, reliable information on the specific areas affected.
-The Foreign and Commonwealth Office website should be consulted prior to planning travel to assess safety and security risks at the destination and whether there are any travel restrictions.
+The FCDO website should be consulted prior to planning travel to assess safety and security risks at the destination and whether there are any travel restrictions.

 Travellers should ensure they are up to date with all routine immunisations, and ideally see their healthcare provider at least 4-6 weeks before travel for advice on vaccinations, malaria chemoprophylaxis (if appropriate), food and water precautions, risks from insect bites, and injury prevention.
-However, even if travelling at short notice, pre-travel advice is still important and worthwhile.
-For aid/disaster relief workers who travel at short notice; vaccinations that could be recommended or required for international travel (i.e. being ‘trip ready’) should be considered.
+However, even if travelling at short notice; vaccinations pre-travel advice is still important and worthwhile.
+Aid/disaster relief workers may travel at short notice; vaccinations that could be recommended or required for international travel (i.e. being ‘trip ready’) should be considered.
 Aid workers should attend for the COVID-19 vaccination when invited to do so by the NHS.
 Those who are living abroad can check the FCDO website for information on the local vaccination programme.

 Travellers with pre-existing medical conditions should discuss the suitability of travel with their doctor, and if on prescribed medications, ensure they have a sufficient supply to cover their time abroad.
 In some situations deferment of travel should be considered when the risks to the traveller are assessed to be high.